mikatei/FBA_Learn_Python/README.md

 The user prompt will ask you for the name of your file.

 Then the user prompt will ask you for the index of the reaction whose flux you want to maximize.
 ( e.g. If the reaction is the third one you listed in the file, write "3")

 Continue following the user prompt and you'll get the solved flux vector.

-In order to run the program quickly without the user input, go into main.py, and in the function 'main():', comment out the user input function, and uncomment the quick process function, replace "myexample1.txt" with your file name, replace all the variables with yours, and run "python main.py" again.
+In order to run the program quickly without the user input, go into main.py, and in the function 'main():', comment out the user input function, and uncomment the quick process function, replace "myexample1.txt" with your file name, replace all the variables with yours, and run "main.py" again.